 been taken to court for their treatment of animals.
 But I explained I don't advertise the shop, I just go in and visit the animals and write about it.
 That's not an advertisement or an endorsement especially since people who use my guide are in no position to buy an animal since they are tourists.
 (Try bringing a wallabee on a plane with you).
 But visitors to the shop are able to look around and if they see an animal that looks sick or does not have water or whatever, they can tell the people who work there

 (who are all pretty cool even if the owners aren't).
 In Greece the

 laws about transporting exotic animals are not as tight as in western countries which is why you will find creatures in these shops that maybe should not even be sold as pets.
 But they are here and so are you so you may as well visit them and if you see one being mistreated its OK to complain.
 Anyway if you have kids this is somewhere you can take them if they are bored with ancient ruins.

 Across the street from Zoo World on the edge of Ethnikis Andistassis Square is another shop where they seem to treat the animals better.
 There is a cafe next door and you can have a coffee, look through the window at the animals and feed the sea of pigeons.
-It is one of the few places in the world where you can feed pigeons and
+It is one of the few places in the world where you can feed

 experience the thrill of possibly being eaten by them yourself.
 Ethnikis Andistassis Square is also known as Dimarchos Square because City hall, the office of the Mayor is right across the street.
 The square is surrounded by impressive historical buildings, pretty much all banks of course.
 Kind of makes you wonder when all the beautiful old buildings are owned by banks if maybe the banks don't have a little bit too much money.
 Its